 - Elective screenings like full-body scans without a medical referral

-- Over-the-counter drugs purchased directly at pharmacies
+- Over-the-counter drugs bought directly at pharmacies

 System Basics in Japan (and Common Surprises)